Fasilath2112/shell/README.md

-## Automated Readability Index (ARI)
+# Automated Readability Index (ARI)

-     The Automated Readability Index (ARI) is a test used to measure how easy or difficult a text is to read.
-The ARI formula gives a number that estimates the grade level a person needs to be at to understand the text.
+*The Automated Readability Index (ARI) is a test used to measure how easy or difficult a text is to read.
+The ARI formula gives a number that estimates the grade level a person needs to be at to understand the text.*

-The formula for ARI is:
+### The formula for ARI is:

-     ARI=4.71×(characterswords)+0.5×(wordssentences)−21.43ARI=4.71×(wordscharacters​)+0.5×(sentenceswords​)−21.43
+**ARI = 4.71 × (characters / words) + 0.5 × (words / sentences) − 21.43**

-### Objective:
+## Objective:

-    This project aims to create a bash script for calculating the ARI score of a text file.
-The script will take a file as input, analyze its content, apply the ARI formula, and output the readability score.
+*This project aims to create a bash script for calculating the ARI score of a text file.
+The script will take a file as input, analyze its content, apply the ARI formula, and output the readability score.*

-### Steps for creating the ARI Program:
+## Steps for creating the ARI Program:

-    File Reading: The script will read the content of the file provided as an argument.
+1. **Reading**: The script will read the content of the file provided as an argument.

-    Text elements calculation: Utilize bash commands to count the characters, words, and sentences in the text.
+2. **Text elements calculation**: Utilize bash commands to count the characters, words, and sentences in the text.

-    ARI Calculation: Apply the ARI formula using the calculated values.
+3. **ARI Calculation**: Apply the ARI formula using the calculated values.

-    Displaying the Result: Output the computed ARI score.
+4. **Displaying the Result**: Output the computed ARI score.

-    Finalizing the Script: Combine all the components to create the final bash script.
+5. **Finalizing the Script**: Combine all the components to create the final bash script.

-### Challenges Faced:
+## Challenges Faced:

-    Handling Floating-Point Numbers: Bash does not support floating-point arithmetic.
+<span style="color:red">**Handling Floating-Point Numbers**</span>: Bash does not support floating-point arithmetic.
 It only supports integer arithmetic.
 So we need to use external tools.

-    Text Counting: Accurately analyzing text to count characters, words, and sentences is challenging.
+<span style="color:red">**Text Counting**</span>: Accurately analyzing text to count characters, words, and sentences is challenging.
 This requires careful handling of whitespace, punctuation, and special characters.

-    Precision Issues: When performing arithmetic operations like division, precision issues can arise due to the limited precision of floating-point arithmetic.
+<span style="color:red">**Precision Issues**</span>: When performing arithmetic operations like division, precision issues can arise due to the limited precision of floating-point arithmetic.

-### Solutions Implemented:
+## Solutions Implemented:

-    Handling Floating-Point Numbers: 'bc' is used to handle floating point numbers when applying ARI equation.
+<span style="color:green">**'bc'**</span> is used to handle floating-point numbers when applying the ARI equation.

-    Text Counting: 'grep' with regular expressions was used to count sentences more precisely.
+<span style="color:green">**'grep'**</span> with regular expressions was used to count sentences more precisely.

-    Precision Issues: The `printf` command with the `%.2f` format specifier was used to display ARI score with two decimal places, providing a clear and precise output.
+The <span style="color:green">**`printf`**</span> command with the <span style="color:green">**`%.2f`**</span> format specifier was used to display the ARI score with two decimal places, providing a clear and precise output.

-### Conclusion:
+## Conclusion:

-    Using the above steps the script reads the text file and determine the count of characters, words, and sentences.
-Checks conditions, applied ARI equation and give the output with grade level.
-Thus successfully calculates the Automated Readability Index of a given text file.
-This script is helpful to understand the readability level of text files ranging from kindergarden to college.
+*Using the above steps, the script reads the text file and determines the count of characters, words, and sentences.
+It checks conditions, applies the ARI equation, and gives the output with the grade level.
+Thus, it successfully calculates the Automated Readability Index of a given text file.
+This script is helpful to understand the readability level of text files ranging from kindergarten to college.*